 ARTICLE 1 - TERM

-1.1 The "Term" of this Agreement shall be for a term beginning on April 1, 2001 (“Term Start Date”) and ending on May 31, 2004.
-This Agreement may be terminated by either party at any time after January 1, 2002 upon 60 days’ prior written notice.
-In recognition of the substantial initial costs borne by EPMI in establishing service for Customer as Customer’s QSE, in the event Customer so terminates this Agreement, Customer shall pay EPMI a $210,000 termination fee (which fee is acknowledged by the Parties to represent liquidated damages rather than a termination penalty).
+1.1 The "Term" of this Agreement shall be for a term beginning on June 1, 2001 (“Term Start Date”) and ending on May 31, 2006.
+This Agreement may be terminated by either party at any time after January 1, 2002 upon 180 days’ prior written notice.during the Term of this Agreement.

-ARTICLE 2 – SERVICES, FEES AND CREDIT SUPPORT
+ARTICLE 2 – SCHEDULING, SETTLEMENTS, FEES AND CREDIT SUPPORT

-Mock Market Simulation Testing and Retail Pilot Test Program Implementation.
+ERCOT Mock Market Simulation Testing and Retail Pilot Test Program Implementation.

 EPMI agrees to participate on behalf of Customer in all three phases (Simulation 1 and 2 Stages and Parallel Stage) of the ERCOT’s Mock Market Simulation Testing (projected to begin in April 2001 and continue through May 2001) conditional on ERCOT approval of such EPMI participation on behalf of Customer.
 Prior to the initiation of the Retail Pilot Test Program Implementation in ERCOT (projected to be June 1, 2001), EPMI will materially satisfy all of the ERCOT Protocol requirements for Qualified Scheduling Entity (“QSE”) certification in Texas for proper performance of duties pertinent to the services provided hereunder.
 During the Retail Pilot Test Program Implementation, with respect to services provided to Customer hereunder, EPMI will materially comply with applicable rules, guidelines, and procedures established by ERCOT including all pertinent scheduling, dispatching, reliability, ancillary service requirements and settlement policies.

-Services Provided Following the Retail Pilot Test Program Implementation.
+ERCOT Services Provided Following the Retail Pilot Test Program Implementation.
 Following the Retail Pilot Test Program Implementation, EPMI will serve as QSE on behalf of Customer for the Term and will provide the following QSE services and scheduling services relating to AS to the full extent required in accordance with the Protocols and Rules to be provided on behalf of Customer, defined herein as the "Services".
 AS scheduling service will include all AS scheduling functions as required in ERCOT during the Term hereof, including self-arrangement of AS:

 Fulfill registration and certification requirements of ERCOT